theBuzzyCoder/hackernews/README.md

 - [x] Ability to display new posts as new and read post as not new
 - [x] Need to write installer to setup database
 - [x] Ability to view downloaded HTML files
+- [x] Ability to store path of downloaded HTML files in database.
+- [x] Ability to pick stored HTML file from the file path

 ### Upcoming Milestone

-- [ ] Ability to store path of downloaded HTML files in database.
-- [ ] Ability to pick stored HTML file from the file path
 - [ ] User Model for users to access post
 - [ ] Ability for user to login to portal
 - [ ] Ability to create account
 - [ ] Ability to reset password
-- [ ] Ability to automate the new updating on button click
+- [ ] Ability to automate the news updating on button click